awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 ### Step 4: Add a package to Distributor<a name="distributor-working-with-packages-add"></a>

-You can use the AWS Systems Manager console, AWS command line tools \(AWS CLI and AWS Tools for PowerShell\), or AWS SDKs to add a new package to AWS Systems Manager Distributor\.
+You can use the AWS Systems Manager console, AWS command line tools \(AWS CLI and AWS Tools for PowerShell\), or AWS SDKs to add a new package to Distributor\.
 When you add a package, you are adding a new [SSM document](sysman-ssm-docs.md)\.
 The document lets you deploy the package to managed instances\.

 **Topics**
 + [Adding a package \(console\)](#create-pkg-console)